Deliver high-impact blended learning that makes a difference

 In our view, blended learning can involve several different learning intervention types.
 This creates a rich learning experience beyond the more traditional classroom or elearning formats.

-We’ve helped training providers design high-impact blended learning using a variety of elements:
+We’ve helped subject experts design high-impact blended learning using a variety of elements:

-Classic classroom-based training to help learners connect and share their experiences.
+Classic classroom-based workshops to help learners connect and share their experiences.

 On-demand online learning

 Self-study elearning to provide the ‘input’ to the subject area.